heshandevaka/XRIGHT/README.md

 ## Introduction

 The widely adopted approach in post-training popular open-source LLMs is to sequentially perform SFT and DPO.
 However, sequential training is sub-optimal in terms of SFT and DPO trade-off: when trained with preference data, LLM inevitably forgets about the knowledge learnt during SFT, despite the presence of KL regularization.
 Similar issue persists when performing DPO first and then SFT in LLM continual learning.
-Simple solution like directly mixing the DPO and SFT objective greatly increases the computational cost and slows down the training speed.
+Simple solution like directly mixing the DPO and SFT objectives greatly increases the computational cost and slows down the training speed.

  As a remedy of these issues, we implement the [ALRIGHT and MAXRIGHT](https://arxiv.org/) algorithms.
 The algorithms demonstrate the following merits:

-- **Improved post-training performance**: Models such as [Llama-3-8b](https://huggingface.co/collections/meta-llama/meta-llama-3-66214712577ca38149ebb2b6) trained with ALRIGHT/MAXRIGHT demonstrates suprior quality than those trained with sequential method.
+- **Improved post-training performance**: Models such as [Llama-3-8b](https://huggingface.co/collections/meta-llama/meta-llama-3-66214712577ca38149ebb2b6) trained with ALRIGHT/MAXRIGHT demonstrates superior quality than those trained with sequential method.
 Experiments showcase a 3% on [MMLU](https://huggingface.co/datasets/cais/mmlu) (1-shot) and a 31% win rate increase on [Anthropic HH](https://huggingface.co/datasets/Anthropic/hh-rlhf).

-- **Similar computaitonal cost as sequential training**: The computational cost compared to sequential SFT/DPO is similar, with a worst-case increase of 2% in GPU utilization when training [Llama-3-8b](https://huggingface.co/collections/meta-llama/meta-llama-3-66214712577ca38149ebb2b6).
+- **Similar computational cost as sequential training**: The computational cost compared to sequential SFT/DPO is similar, with a worst-case increase of 2% in GPU utilization when training [Llama-3-8b](https://huggingface.co/collections/meta-llama/meta-llama-3-66214712577ca38149ebb2b6).